Presidency of William McKinley: Civil service reform

 The issue of the spoils system and reform of civil service had been one of the dominant issues of the Gilded Age.
 Past presidents had made significant inroads with regards to the expansion of the merit system.
 McKinley attempted to strike a middle ground on this issue.
 More partisan Republicans, however, despised the reforms made by President Grover Cleveland, which had left many Democratic officials in the civil service.
 McKinley ended up caving to the partisans, and on May 29, 1899, issued an executive order which exempted 3 to 4000 jobs from competitive civil service examinations, a backtrack from the merit system.

 Foreign affairs

 The McKinley administration brought foreign affairs to the top of the agenda for the first time since the 1840s.
 Most Republicans supported an expansionist foreign policy, building the American presence in the world that suited its increasing economic dominance.
-Opposition came from an anti-imperialist element, that include some old time Republicans, as well as most Democrats.
+Opposition came from an anti-imperialist element that included some old time Republicans, as well as most Democrats.
 However, in 1898 the Democrats took the lead in demanding Spain stop oppressing the independent-minded people of Cuba, while McKinley tried to stop the rush to war.